 It refers to the number assigned in 'the household register' to the person the first time that he/she is recorded as a household member.
-In the cross-sectional component, and in new households in the longitudinal component, it should correspond to the person's line position in 'the household register'.
+It should correspond to the person's line position in 'the household register'.

-In the longitudinal survey, Household ID and Personal ID never change, not even when the person moves to another household.
+Household ID and Personal ID never change, not even when the person moves to another household.

-On the contrary, in the cross-sectional survey, from one year to the next, the Household ID and Personal ID may change.
 No links are needed between the split-off household and the initial household.